 Buildings 20 years;

-Plant and equipment 5 years;
+Plant and equipment

-Ships 5 to 55 years;
+Ships

 Other equipment 3 to 5 years.

 Land is not depreciated.

 Depreciation charge is calculated separately for each significant part of the ships on a straight-line basis over the estimated useful life of each part as follows: